rrra/www/content/post/2017/april-minutes.md

 * Mark J.
 * Marathon needs are about the same
 * Did change the location of the command center to the sheriff facility (old guard building)
-* Ambulance will have handhelds in the rigs
+* FM Ambulance will have handhelds in their rigs

 ### New Business